nikomatsakis/babysteps/babysteps/_posts/2018-06-20-proposal-for-a-staged-rfc-process.md

 - Is this a problem we want to solve?
   - And, specifically, is this a problem we want to solve **now**?
 - Do we think we have some realistic ideas for solving it?
-  - Are there major things that we ought to dig into.
+  - Are there major things that we ought to dig into?
+- Are there cross-cutting concerns and interactions with other features?
+  - It may be that two features which are individually quite good, but which -- taken together -- blow the language complexity budget.
+    We should always try to judge how a new feature might affect the language (or libraries) as a whole.
+  - We may want to extend the process in other ways to make identification of such "cross-cutting" or "global" concerns more first class.

 The expectation is that all major proposals need to be connected to the roadmap.
 This should help to keep us focused on the work we are supposed to be doing.
 (I think it is possible for RFCs to advance that